Waukesha/Milwaukee County Chapter

 Say "Hi" to our friends at Clear Water Outdoor, located just a little more than a mile north of Lapham Peak on Cty C, in downtown Delafield.
 While you're there purchasing your next pair of snowshoes or hiking boots, check out our display.

-We are planning on putting more displays up at various locations in Waukesha County.
-If you would like to donate to our "display" fund, please contact Russ.
+If you would like to make a financial contribution to our "display" fund, please contact Russ.

 TRAIL MONITORS - The Waukesha/Milwaukee County Chapter relies very heavily on volunteers to maintain the Ice Age National Scenic Trail, and report any trail issues so they can be addressed quickly.
 Any signs of vandalism should especially be reported immediately, so we can increase our presence in any vulnerable areas.
 If you have a problem to report, please contact Pat.
 You can also fill out a Trail Report, and if you have questions about what to watch for, we have a guide to assist you.
 To learn how you can get involved, please visit our Adopt-a-Trail Program page.

 MOWERS - With close to 25 miles of Trail that needs to be mowed several times during the Spring, Summer, and Fall months, we can always use some extra hands to help with the mowing duties.
 We supply the equipment, including the trailer, but a vehicle with a hitch is necessary.
 If you think you may enjoy running a brush mower and have a few hours to spare, please consider this volunteer opportunity.
 The time commitment depends on the weather, and how much rainfall we experience.
 Training is provided, and we recommend going out with a partner for safety reasons.
 Plus, it's a lot more fun with someone to share the work with.